 Award Application and Submission

-All faculty are asked to submit the brief CRC OER Award Program Application.
+All faculty are asked to submit the brief CRC OER Award Program Application (closing at midnight on Monday, March 20, 2023).
 Information provided on this form will allow OER Support staff to better understand your needs and to help you get started on your projects.
 See OER Award Program Frequently Asked Questions.

 All adjunct and full-time faculty are eligible to receive the award, which will be disbursed upon achievement of milestone targets.
 Even non-classroom faculty and faculty who have already converted their courses to OER and ZTC can participate in categories two and three.
 The goal is to replace traditional learning materials from for-profit publishers with OER in all course sections, making CRC a fully Zero Textbook Costs campus.